maddieross/coding-challenge/README.md

 total deduction.
 Once the user has entered all their employees information, they can view the preview page that will display the employees in a table with the amount of benefit deduction, paycheck, amount that will be deducted each pay check, and the paycheck amount before taxes.

-A test account has been created and populated with employees and dependents.

-Email: test@email.com

-Password: pass